Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Ranging measurements

 \subsection{PRN ranging (PRNR)}

-A set of 6 pseudo-random noise (PRN) sequences has been computed such that the cross-correlations and the auto-correlations for nonzero delays are minimized.
+PRNR is the on-board ranging scheme in LISA.
+A set of 6 PRN sequences has been computed such that the cross-correlations and the auto-correlations for nonzero delays are minimized.
 These PRN codes are associated to the 6 optical links in the LISA constellation.
-The PRN codes are genera\-ted according to the respective PMCs and imprinted onto the laser beams by phase-modulating the carriers in electro-optical modulators (EOMs).
+The PRN codes are genera\-ted according to the respective PMCs and imprinted onto the laser beams by phase-modulating the carriers in electro-optical modulators (EOMs) (see \cref{fig:LISA-metrology-system}).
 In each phasemeter, DPLLs are applied to extract the beatnote phases.
 The PRN codes show up in the DPLL error signals since the DPLL bandwidth of \SI{10}{\kilo\Hz} to \SI{100}{\kilo\Hz} is lower than the PRN chipping rate of about \SI{1}{\mega\Hz}.
 In a delay-locked loop (DLL), these error signals are correlated with PRN codes generated according to the local SCET.
-This correlation yields a pseudorange measurement, we refer to it as PRN ranging (PRNR) \cite{EstebanPRN1, EstebanPRN2}.
+The local delay that maximizes the correlation yields a pseudorange measurement: the PRNR \cite{EstebanPRN1, EstebanPRN2}.
 We now derive the PRNR observation equation carefully taking into account on-board delays.
 We model the path of the PRN code from the distant SC to the local DLL by applying delay operators to the distant SCET:

 The two on-board delays can be decomposed into